 Minimally invasive procedures focus high energy on the overgrown tissue, with each therapy using a different type of energy or a unique way of administering it.
 Lasers, microwaves, radio frequency waves, and ultrasound are energy forms which can be directed at the prostate by entering the urethra with a cystoscope or similar instrument.
 The effectiveness of using focused energy is positive for the short term with discharge on the same day, less discomfort urinating, and a quicker return to daily activities than with surgery.
 Longer term success needs further study before a comparison can be made between non-surgical and surgical treatment options.

 Finding a urologist

 Identifying a surgeon to perform any procedure is probably the most critical decision you can make in treating BPH.
 The first criteria for assuring a successful, complication-free procedure is to select a board-certified doctor – one who has shown a mastery of the knowledge and skills required in his/her field to the exacting standards of the certifying group.

-David B. Samadi, MD is the Chairman of Urology, Chief of Robotic Surgery at Lenox Hill Hospital, and Professor of Urology at Hofstra North Shore-LIJ School of Medicine in New York City.
-He is a board-certified urologist and a specialist in the diagnosis and treatment of urologic diseases, kidney cancer, bladder cancer, and prostate cancer.
+Dr. David B. Samadi is a Urologic Oncology Expert and Robotic Surgeon.
+He is a board-certified urologist and a specialist in the diagnosis and treatment of urologic diseases, kidney cancer, bladder cancer and prostate cancer.
 Dr. Samadi is trained in oncology, open, laparoscopic, and robotic surgery and has performed over 7,000+ robotic laparoscopic prostate surgeries.
 He is actively involved in training and proctoring urologists throughout the United States and internationally.